 - Use liquid fertiliser to feed this plant during the growing season.

-Keeping in mind this exotic plant loves warmth and sun, you may be wondering ‘Can Strelitzia grow indoors?’.
+Keeping in mind this exotic plant loves warmth and sun, you may be wondering if Strelitzia can grow indoors.
 The answer is “yes”.
-However, it will take some time until the plant is ready to bloom – up to 3-5 years.
+However, it will take up to 3-5 years until the plant is ready to bloom.
 Also, this is a tall-growing exotic plant which can reach 6 feet in height.
 Therefore, make sure you position it in a room with tall ceilings.

 This is a gorgeous flower that you can let climb your trellis fence or grow in hanging baskets.
 The Thunbergia flower is a low-maintenance plant which doesn’t require much but offers you beautiful flowers all season long.